Firehouse Brewing Co.

 Inside “The Firehouse,” as it is called by locals, is South Dakota’s oldest operating brewery.
-The bar is adorned with authentic South Dakota firefighting memorabilia from the days of Rapid City’s first fire brigades—including the original fire pole, ladders, and patches.
+The bar is adorned with authentic South Dakota firefighting memorabilia from the days of Rapid City’s first fire brigades—including the original fire pole, ladders, patches, and even a vintage water tanker hanging from the ceiling.

 Rapid City’s early fire department consisted of three hose companies organized in 1881 and a hook-and-ladder company.
 The department became formally organized in 1907, and in 1915 this fine new fire hall was built.
 The two-story building, constructed of brick and Fall River sandstone, exemplifies the Chicago School architectural style.